 Through my time in the lab, I enhanced my skills in R and Bash programming, critical evaluation, data analysis, visualisation, and communication.

 Student of the 4th class of Konstanty Ildefons Gałczyński's High School No. 1 in Otwock (Poland).
-She was able to working in our lab thanks to "Future with Science" Foundation.
+She was able to work in our lab thanks to "Future with Science" Foundation.
 During her Internship she learned, among other things, routine activities while working with cell cultures, performed experiments using mouse stem cells and isolating bacterial plasmids.